P

 The Old Recipe vs. The Scientific One

-1. Length is King
+1. Length is the Foundation

-• 8 characters (Complex): &y8#b2@1 = Cracked in 1 hour.
+• 8 characters (Complex): &y8#b2@1 = Can be cracked in hours using high-end cloud computing.

 blog.cta.title